Rabeprazole (as sodium) enteric coated tablets

 Things you must not do

-Do not take Rabeprazole Sandoz to treat any other complaints unless your doctor tells you to.
+Do not take Rabeprazole Sandoz to treat any other complaint unless your doctor tells you to

 Do not give this medicine to children.